Part 5 Chapter 3 of the Localism Act (2011) details regulations for Asset of Community Value and sets out the Community Right to Bid.

 - Do you have a local connection to the property you are wishing to nominate? and;

 - Are you an unincorporated community group with at least 21 members who are registered to vote in the Leeds area, a parish council, charity, industrial & provident society, local neighbourhood forum, company limited by guarantee or community interest company?

 To nominate you must inform us of the address of the property, details of the owner, the extent of the site and why you feel it is an asset of community value.
 You must also provide evidence of your eligibility to nominate.

-To assist you we have created a nomination form which you can download from the documents section and email it to email@example.com.
-Alternatively, you may send your nomination by post to Community Right to Bid, Asset Management, 2 Rossington Street, Leeds, LS2 8HD.
+To assist you we have created a nomination form (Word doc 332KB) containing guidance on how to complete it.
+You can email completed nomination forms to firstname.lastname@example.org.
+Alternatively, you may send your nomination by post to: Community Right to Bid, Asset Management, 2 Rossington Street, Leeds, LS2 8HD.